Explore FREE downloadable educational materials.

 Symptoms of B. pertussis at its onset are similar to the common cold, or an allergy attack with stuffy or runny nose, dry cough, loss of appetite, fatigue and, sometimes, a low fever.
 After one to two weeks, the disease usually progresses to bursts of spasmodic coughing (paroxysms) with large amounts of mucous, gagging and vomiting with or without a whoop that becomes worse at night.
 During the day, the child or adult may look and feel fine with the exception of frequent coughing spasms.
 A final recovery stage with only occasional coughing fits may last for weeks or even months.
-Click here to hear what whooping cough can sound like.

 Sometimes infants or older children and adults don’t cough with a whoop.
 Small babies and very young children, who are gasping for air, may have a red face, bulging eyes, blue lips and may stop breathing for a few seconds or longer because the thick mucus clogs their small airways.
 Sometimes babies must have the mucous suctioned from their throats so they can breathe.